Otsuka Pharmaceutical: Otsuka Pharmaceutical Co. Ltd Holdings

 In 1955, the company started a football club called "Otsuka Pharmaceutical SC."
 In 2005 the name changed to Tokushima Vortis.
 The club is based in Naruto.

+In 1988, Otsuka acquired Pharmavite, the California-based manufacturer of Nature Made, MegaFood, and other brands of vitamins and nutritional supplements.

 In 2008, Otsuka Pharmaceutical Co. acquired 49% of Alma S.A., which is the parent company of CG Roxane.

 In early 2012, Otsuka announced it would focus its "future operations on CNS disorders and oncology".
 This decision necessitated a revision in the terms of an agreement with UCB to end collaboration on immunology products while continuing collaboration in the CNS area.

 In March 2017, the company agreed to acquire Neurovance, Inc. for $250 million, gaining the firm's Phase III-ready ADHD drug centanafadine (previously EB-1020).
 Otsuka's subsidiary Otsuka America will pay $100 million upfront for Neurovance, plus up-to $150 million in development and approval milestones.
 As a result of the transaction, Neurovance will operate as an indirect, wholly owned subsidiary.

-In 2023, the company announced the acquisition of Mindset Pharma for $58.6 million.
+In late 2023, the company announced the acquisition of Mindset Pharma for $58.6 million.

+In March 2026, Otsuka Pharmaceutical acquired Transcend Therapeutics and its drug candidate methylone (TSND-201).